deepaksood619/deepaksood619.github.io/docs/ai/ml-fundamentals/intro.md

 ## Objective Functions

 Earlier, we introduced machine learning as **learning** from experience.
-Bylearninghere, we mean improving at some task over time.
+By learning here, we mean improving at some task over time.
 But who is to say what constitutes an improvement?
 You might imagine that we could propose to update our model, and some people might disagree on whether the proposed update constituted an improvement or a decline.

 In order to develop a formal mathematical system of learning machines, we need to have formal measures of how good (or bad) our models are.
-In machine learning, and optimization more generally, we call these**objective functions**.
+In machine learning, and optimization more generally, we call these **objective functions**.
 By convention, we usually define objective functions so that lower is better.
 This is merely a convention.
 You can take any function for which higher is better, and turn it into a new function that is qualitatively identical but for which lower is better by flipping the sign.
-Because lower is better, these functions are sometimes called**loss functions.**
+Because lower is better, these functions are sometimes called **loss functions.**

-When trying to predict numerical values, the most common loss function is**squared error**, i.e., the square of the difference between the prediction and the ground-truth.
+When trying to predict numerical values, the most common loss function is **squared error**, i.e., the square of the difference between the prediction and the ground-truth.
 For classification, the most common objective is to minimize error rate, i.e., the fraction of examples on which our predictions disagree with the ground truth.
 Some objectives (e.g., squared error) are easy to optimize.
 Others (e.g., error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
-In these cases, it is common to optimize a**surrogate objective.**
+In these cases, it is common to optimize a **surrogate objective.**

 ## Optimization Algorithm

 Once we have got some data source and representation, a model, and a well-defined objective function, we need an algorithm capable of searching for the best possible parameters for minimizing the loss function.
-Popular optimization algorithms for deep learning are based on an approach called**gradient descent**.
+Popular optimization algorithms for deep learning are based on an approach called **gradient descent**.
 In short, at each step, this method checks to see, for each parameter, which way the training set loss would move if you perturbed that parameter just a small amount.
 It then updates the parameter in the direction that may reduce the loss.

 https://d2l.ai/chapter_introduction/index.html